 So powerful is saffron’s mood elevating ability that multiple trials have found this spice successful in treating clinical depression.
-Unfortunately, the trials are all preliminary studies so don’t go reaching in the spice drawer to treat clinical illness just yet.
+Although results showed some positive effect, the trials are all preliminary studies so don’t go reaching in the spice drawer to treat clinical illness just yet.

 The link between saffron and weight loss

-However, as an aphrodisiac, saffron may have more to offer than an alluring aroma, exotic color and luxury price tag.
-Thanks to a study in 2011 at Canada’s Guelph University, we now know that there’s something to the folkloric claims.
+Earlier I touched on saffron’s historical aphrodisiac reputation, which was based mainly on the spice’s aroma, golden hue and relative scarcity.
+But aphrodisiac saffron may have more to offer from a nutritional standpoint.
+In fact, thanks to a study in 2011 at Canada’s Guelph University, we now know that there’s something to the folkloric claims.
 The research showed that saffron, (along with ginseng), improves sexual function in both men and women.

 But there may be additional benefits of saffron for men.
 It may not be impactful for all men but a study published in 2012 demonstrates that nutritional benefits of saffron improve sexual function in men on antidepressants.
-(It may also improve sexual desire in women on certain antidepressants.)
+In this double blind, placebo controlled trial, men diagnosed with a major depressive disorder complaining of erectile dysfunction were assigned to take 15mg of saffron, twice each day.
+The International Index of Erectile Function was used to assess any changes in sexual function.
+By week four, those administered saffron showed a significant improvement in sexual function and sexual satisfaction over the control group.
+(It is believed that treatment with saffron may also improve sex drive in women on certain antidepressants.)

 You may have heard of the Indian drink Kessar Doodh or saffron milk.
 It is a drink made from saffron steamed in warm milk and sweetened or blended with additional spices.
 Users say the benefits of saffron with milk include improving skin health.
 It is possibly true, since a noted property of saffron nutrition is an abundance of antioxidants.
-But I’ve yet to hear this beauty regime endorsed by a medical professional.
+But although saffron is commonly used for skin health, I’ve yet to hear this beauty regime endorsed by a medical professional.
 Nevertheless, it makes a delicious and exotic drink!